Abdul Jalil Choudhury: Early life and education

 Abdul Jalil Choudhury was born into a Bengali Muslim family in the village of Turukkhola in Sylhet District.
-His father, Asghar Choudhury, was said to have been descended from a migrant Turk that had arrived in the area with Shah Jalal in the early 14th century.
-His mother, Shamsunnessa Choudhury, was proficient in the Persian language, and initially homeschooled him in his early years before enrolling him at the local primary school.
+His father was Muhammad Asghar Choudhury and his mother, Shamsunnessa Choudhury, was proficient in the Persian language, and initially homeschooled him in his early years before enrolling him at the local primary school.

 He then proceeded to study at the local madrasa at Daudpur and subsequently at the Sylhet Government Alia Madrasah where he passed his Mamtazul Muhadditheen in 1940.
 He was also the general supervisor of the madrasa's students' union and took part in the anti-colonial independence movement for which he was once imprisoned.
 He then migrated to Hindustan to study at the Darul Uloom Deoband institution in Saharanpur.
-He was to graduate from the Faculty of Hadith in 1942, but as a result of partaking in Hussain Ahmed Madani's rebellions as a student leader, was arrested once again.
+He was to graduate from the Faculty of Hadith in 1942, but as a result of partaking in Hussain Ahmad Madani's rebellions as a student leader, was arrested once again.
 In 1952, he finally graduated from Deoband in Hadith studies.
-Among his teachers were Hussain Ahmed Madani, Shabbir Ahmad Usmani, Izaz Ali Amrohi, Muhammad Shafi Deobandi and Muhammad Idris Kandhlawi.
+Among his teachers were Hussain Ahmed Madani, Shabbir Ahmad Usmani, Izaz Ali Amrohi, Muhammad Shafi and Muhammad Idris Kandhlawi.

 Career

 Choudhury's career began in Sylhet Government High School as teacher of the Persian language.
 Two years later, he was appointed the principal of Jessore Alia Madrasa and then as a teacher at Ajiria Madrasa in Fulbari.

-Choudhury's activism began in his student life, and he was associated with the Jamiat Ulema-e-Hind sought for independence from the British Raj whilst opposing the Partition of India.
+Choudhury's activism began in his student life, and he was associated with the Jamiat Ulema-e-Hind sought for independence from the British Raj while opposing the Partition of India.
 His biographers mention that Muslim League politicians conspired against him and other influential Jamiat supporters, and thus Choudhury requested Jamiat members in Assam to help him migrate to the Indian dominion.
 The Assam Jamiat politicians solicited his citizenship to Gopinath Bordoloi, the erstwhile Chief Minister of Assam, who personally sent a letter to Choudhury inviting him to Assam.
 As soon as Choudhury received the letter in September 1947, he settled in the village of Alaqulipur in Karimganj, leaving his parents, siblings and spouse.

 In October 1947, Choudhury was appointed the principal of Deorail Senior Madrasa, under the instruction of its founder Shah Yaqub Badarpuri.
 During his term, the madrasa was remodelled upon Deobandi standards and gained official recognition from the Government of Assam in 1948.
-The Department of Hadith studies was inaugurated on 24 February 1954 by Hussain Ahmed Madani, and Choudhury served as the head of this department until his death.
+The Department of Hadith studies was inaugurated on 24 February 1954 by Hussain Ahmad Madani, and Choudhury served as the head of this department until his death.
 He was also the founder of North East India Emarat-e-Saraiah and Nadwatut Tameer, a Muslim religious organisation for overall development.